Lake Ontario Area Recycling Resources

 The state of recycling in Ontario

 Though we are fortunate to have access to recycling programs in our local municipalities, recycling should not be the only waste reduction tool we use.
 The unfortunate truth is that only ~7% of the waste Ontarians produce is recycled through our Blue Box program.
 The remaining waste ends up in landfills, incinerators, or littered in our environment.
-This poor recycling statistic is a result of waste stream contamination, hard to recycle product packaging, confusing recycling rules, and a lack of accountability from the Industrial, Commercial and Institutional sectors, who produce two-thirds of Ontario’s waste.
+This poor recycling statistic is a result of waste stream contamination, hard-to-recycle product packaging, confusing recycling rules, and a lack of accountability from the Industrial, Commercial and Institutional sectors, which produce two-thirds of Ontario’s waste.

 This problem requires action from every level of government and business to solve, but as individuals, we have a role to play as well.
 We can all do our part to ensure we are recycling properly by following our local recycling rules.